What exactly is a bear market?

 As the table below shows, bear markets are natural and have a beginning and an end.
 Which is all well and good, but what should you do now, considering the volatility caused by widespread inflation, rising interest rates, unresolved problems in supply chains and the war in Ukraine?

-Good time to create an Savings Plan
+Good time to create an Investment Plan

 We have seen that the markets are much cheaper than at the beginning of 2022 and that JP Morgan, the first banking institution in the United States, assures us that the doomsayers should not be listened to.
 If you invest a little each month, you dilute stock market volatility and benefit from what is known as “dollar cost averaging”, which in Spanish means “averaging costs”.

-With BUX Zero you can invest automatically by creating your own Savings Plan.
+With BUX you can invest automatically by creating your own Investment Plan.
 It’s simple and quick to set-up.
 First you choose a date, then add stocks and ETFs that interest you, before finally selecting the monthly contribution you want to make.
 You can also use fractional investing, which allows you to diversify at a much lower cost than buying whole ETFs or stocks.

 Remember that the key to good investing is to always think long term.
 If you look at the price of the MSCI index from 1978 to now, made up of more than 1,500 companies from 23 developed countries, or the S&P 500 from 1871 to the present day, you will see that both have had their ups and downs, but that the world economy naturally tends to trend upwards, over time.